theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 # Engine.jsx

 Welcome to the root of the project!
-Every thing that makes Project-Alpha tick is routed through this file.
-There is a lot going on in this file, so we will break it into categories to understand the role and order of everything inside.
+Everything that makes Project-Alpha tick is routed through this file.
+There is a lot going on in this file which will be broken down into categories to better understand the role and order of everything inside.

 The flow of this file is as follows: